 Free, Ages 5-7, Online, App

-Perhaps Scratch is too advanced for your child or your student is very young?
+Perhaps Scratch is too advanced for your child, or your student is very young?
 If so ScratchJr could be the answer.
-ScratchJr, also designed by the MIT team, is an exceptional app (available on Android and iOS) specifically designed for younger children aged 5 to 7 years to introduce them to coding.
+ScratchJr, designed by the same team that designed Scratch, is an exceptional app (available on Android and iOS) specifically designed for younger children aged 5 to 7 years to introduce them to coding.
 By manipulating graphical blocks, kids learn to understand the basics of coding such as sequences, loops, and events.
 For live expert guidance learning coding with ScratchJr, join our Scratch Junior class.

 2. Create & Learn Scratch Classes